 My husband was in boot camp (specifically the Air Force).
-I can not give any details on how this situation works with deployments or other branches of military.
+I can not give any details on how this situation works with deployments or other branches of the military.
 But we learned several things that are worth sharing so other people may have a better experience.

 First, and most importantly, Airmen have one year from the date that they sign up to complete boot camp.
 In most cases, boot camp can be pushed if it is going to interfere with something very important.
-My husband signed up for the Air Force and then got accepted into a 7 month police academy program.
+My husband signed up for the Air Force and then got accepted into a 7-month police academy program.
 So they pushed boot camp until after the Academy was over.

 We tried not to really think about it.
 The closer the day came, and the more pregnant (and hormonal) I got- the more I dwelled on the fact that I wouldn’t have my husband there on the most important day of our life.
 What if something happened to the baby during labor?
 What if something happened to me?
 Well, as much and no one wants to think about that- the answer is that the red cross WILL send your airman home in a true emergency.
 Luckily, the only thing I had to call the red cross for was the birth announcement.

 The date that my husband was leaving was 2 weeks before the due date.
 So I thought Maybe he will come early! and the closer the day came (with NO signs of baby day) the more I thought I WILL get this kid OUT!
 So I bounced on the damn exercise ball, and I ate eggplant parmesan and we went on insanely long walks every night but nothing worked.
 I had contractions for weeks that teased me but I was not dilated and he was not going to be born.
 He was happy in there and had no plans on coming out.

 There were some bumps in the road after that.
 I was sad, lonely, scared.
 Weeks went by and I was still not even close to going into labor.
 I was in a weird limbo.
 My husbands not home, my babys not born.
 I was waiting.
 Waiting for both of them.
 My husband being gone was made harder by the fact that I was pregnant, and being pregnant was made harder by the fact that my husband was not home.
 I had a break down in the doctors office and they planned to induce labor a few days after his due date as my stress level was through the roof.

-Finally, when his heart rate dropped to 70, the doctor came in and rushed me to my emergency C section and delivered my son.
-She said that even if I did try pushing, he was not going to come out and would have ended up in a C section anyway- he had shifted to the side and was stuck.
+Finally, when his heart rate dropped to 70, the doctor came in and rushed me to my emergency C-section and delivered my son.
+She said that even if I did try pushing, he was not going to come out and would have ended up in a C-section anyway- he had shifted to the side and was stuck.
 They warned me that I wouldn’t hear crying immediately because they had to clean him before stimulating him to breathe because of the meconium.
 It was probably only a few seconds but when I finally heard him scream, it was the greatest sound in the world.

 I got an email shortly after that the base was notified and that my airman will make contact.
 A day went by and no phone call.
 The Red Cross called the next day to see how I was doing.
 I let them know that I had not heard from my husband.
 They said that they would re-notify the appropriate people.
 Two more days went by.
 Finally, on 7/10/15 my husband called.
 He asked if our son was born that day and my heart broke a little.
 Turns out, even though the Red Cross had notified them immediately, whoever was in charge of delivering that message “forgot” and didn’t get to it for a few days.

 What We Learned:

-You’re the Talk of the Maternity Floor
+1. You’re the Talk of the Maternity Floor

 Understandably, most dads are there for the birth of their kid, so when you show up and say “my husband is in the military, he won’t be here” you’re the talk of the town.
 Every nurse that came in my room said, “You’re the one who’s husband is at boot camp?”
 I was asked, “will you be able to Skype?” “can you call him?” “can he come home?” and many other questions.
 Perhaps in cases of deployment, or tech school the answers would have been different but we are all familiar with boot camp; no contact.

-Have a Support System
+2. Have a Support System

 As much has I tried to make him feel better, it was his flight that helped him through.
 They were there for him and his “journey” from waiting to become a dad, being notified of the birth, and receiving pictures.
 The whole thing brought the flight together.
 When we went to visit at graduation (and when daddy met his son for the first time) they all told us stories of when my husband was notified and how excited they all were to see pictures everyday.
 They were also all so excited to meet the baby they heard so much about.

-Have Him Tell EVERYONE
+3. Have Him Tell EVERYONE

 Turns out, he didn’t tell his superiors that his wife was pregnant when he got to basic (only before he left when he was trying to push the date) and they could have arranged a FaceTime instead of just a phone call.
 They told my poor husband this after the fact, which of course made him upset.
 Like, thanks for telling me NOW.

-Everyone Deals Different
+4. Everyone Deals Differently

 My mom used her phone to video when our son was born.
 She got his first cry and as much as she could of the nurses and doctors getting him situated after he came out.
 One of the nurses even took the phone and got a close up.
 She did this so my husband could watch it.
 When I told my husband this, he did not want to watch it.
 That upset me.
 How could he not want to see it?

-Everyone tells me how strong I was for giving birth, recovering from a C section, and taking care of a newborn baby by myself.
-My mom and my mother in law helped as much as I would let them.
-I’m a pretty independent person so I wouldn’t always accept help.
-I didn’t think of it as being stubborn, I wasn’t depressed and I didn’t need help- I was enjoying my son.
-I did lots of skin to skin contact, and breastfeeding helped with bonding.
-I felt like being a new mom made missing my husband easier.
-To this day, I still feel that my husband was the strong one.
-I couldn’t imagine how he must have felt, and yet he still succeeded and graduated basic training.
-He met his baby at graduation and then went to tech school.
+My husband met his baby at graduation and then went to tech school.
 He was glad to get tech school over with (instead of coming home and leaving again) but meeting his baby made it even harder.
 He finally got to hold him and then he had to say goodbye again.
 That was the first time I saw my husband cry.
 We visited him in Mississippi, which helped my husband through tech school- but again he had to say goodbye.
-Three months later he was home, and now we are a family again.
-It was hard but we stayed strong and made it through and I feel that our relationship is stronger than ever.